-Let’s take a look at everything you need to know about what you should expect from your homeowner’s insurance in the event a tree falls on your home.
+Let’s look at everything you need to know about what you should expect from your homeowner’s insurance if a tree falls on your home.

 When a Tree Falls On a House: What To Do

 When something unexpected happens, such as when a tree falls on your house, the number one priority is the safety of your loved ones.
 Have an evacuation plan in place in case of such an emergency.
-This means your family is all well aware of the best exit routes and where you all plan to safely meet up.
+This means your family knows the best exit routes and where you all plan to meet up safely.

 It’s also a good idea to have emergency bags packed and ready in case the unexpected happens.
 These can have essential items like a first aid kit, necessary medication, extra clothes, car keys, copies of important documents, and some cash.

-Once your family has safely evacuated, call emergency services and inform them as to what happened.
+Once your family has safely evacuated, call emergency services and inform them of what happened.
 They will possibly send out a public utility representative or fire crew to make sure your home is safe.

 Contact Your Insurance Company

-The next step after a tree falls on your house is to give your insurance company a call.
+The next step after a tree falls on your house is to call your insurance company.
 We’ll take a look at what to expect from your insurance company in the next section.

 Find a Trustworthy Roofing Contractor

-When something as important as your home’s roof is at stake, it’s vital to find a trustworthy contractor.
-Unfortunately, you have to be wary of storm chasers, who scam homeowners and take advantage of their desperate situation.
+When something as important as your home’s roof is at stake, finding a trustworthy contractor is vital.
+Unfortunately, you have to be wary of storm chasers who scam homeowners and take advantage of their desperate situation.

-Having a good, local roofing contractor picked out ahead of time in case of such an emergency can help you avoid having to make a less than ideal choice.
-You don’t want to be in the position where you have to take the first contractor you can find.
+Having a good, local roofing contractor picked out ahead of time in case of such an emergency can help you avoid having to make a less-than-ideal choice.
+You don’t want to be in a position where you have to take the first contractor you can find.